-In order for your ships location to be transmitted a GPS must be connected to the QUEST+, refer to section 4.4 CONNECTION OF GPS WITH NMEA OUTPUT.
+In order for your ships location to be transmitted a GPS must be connected to the MATRIX, refer to section 4.4 CONNECTION OF GPS WITH NMEA OUTPUT

 - Lift the red spring loaded DISTRESS cover and press the [DISTRESS] key.
-The "DISTRESS" will appear on the LCD. - 2.
-Press and hold the [DISTRESS] key.
-The LCD will count down (3, 2, 1) following this the QUEST+ will transmit the Distress Call. - When the distress signal is sent, the "TX" icon will appear on the LCD.
-After the message has been sent, the Distress Alarm will sound. - The transceiver "shadow-watches" for a transmission between CH16 and CH70 until an acknowledgment signal is received.
-"RECEIVED ACK" will scroll on the LCD.
+The "DISTRESS" menu will appear on the LCD. - Press and hold the [DISTRESS] key.
+The radios display will count down (3-2-1) and then transmit the Distress call. - When the distress signal is sent, CH70 and "TX" icon will appear on the LCD.
+After the message has been sent, the radio will sound a Distress Alarm. - 4.
+The transceiver "shadow-watches" for a transmission between CH16 and CH70 until an acknowledgment signal is received.
+"DISTRESS" and "WAITING" will appear on the LCD.